-Source control is shown in the figure (as SSDI is in scope of this document), however the overall source control capability and arrangements are addressed in the INPEX Australia Environment Plans Source Control Capability and Arrangements Report [D021-AH-REP-70000].
+Source control is shown in the figure (as SSDI is in scope of this document), however the overall source control capability and arrangements are described/evaluated within the Browse Regional OPEP (HSE_GEN_016765) and Shell internal East Browse Source Control Emergency Response Plan (SCERP) [TEC_GEN_017694].

-Figure 6-6 presents an indicative Tiered Preparedness Wheel for a vessel collision resulting in a Group IV hydrocarbon spill in the BROPEP region.
-This is a qualitative representation of the field response capability described in Table 6-5.
+Figure 6 6 presents an indicative Tiered Preparedness Wheel for a vessel collision resulting in a Group IV hydrocarbon spill in the BROPEP region.
+This is a qualitative representation of the field response capability described in Table 6 5.

-6.6.1 Well Blowout Brewster Condensate Spill
+6.6.1 Well blowout Brewster Condensate Spill

-Table 6-4 Field capability assessment- Brewster condensate blow-out
+Table 6-4: Field capability assessment - Brewster condensate blowout

-Response strategy Strategic SIMA outcome BOD Outcome Oil Spill Budget Outcome Maximum Field Capability Statement Operational Considerations and ALARP assessment of the Field Capability ALARP Justification of Selected Field Capability Statement Selected Field Capability Statement (minimum implementation time) Tier (1/2/3) SMV - Aerial surveillance Yes Maximum lineal distance (km) floating oil >1g/m2: 833km (Holonema-B model output) 1145km (Bassett Deep model output) Localised slick during first 24-48 hours.
-N/A Day 1 - Single air observation platform with trained aerial observer. (very limited slick extent) Day 2 onwards - Two or more air observation platforms, with trained aerial observers.
-The objective of aerial surveillance is to provide ongoing situational awareness of the slick location, size, appearance and behaviour, to enable informed and timely IMT decision making during a response.
+Response Strategies SIMA outcome BOD Outcome Oil Spill Budget Outcome Maximum Field Capability Statement Operational Considerations and ALARP assessment of the Field Capability ALARP Justification of Selected Field Capability Statement Selected Field Capability Statement (minimum implementation time) Tier (1/2/3) SMV - Aerial surveillance Yes Maximum lineal distance (km) floating oil >1g/m2: 833km (Holonema-B model output) 1145km (Bassett Deep model output) Localised slick during first 24-48 hours.
+Day 1 - Single air observation platform with trained aerial observer. (very limited slick extent) Day 2 onwards - Two or more air observation platforms, with trained aerial observers. making during a response.
 Aerial surveillance can only be undertaken during daylight hours and is guided using the OSTM modelling results and tracker buoy locations.
-Aircraft As part of ongoing operations in the region, INPEX maintains a minimum of four crew change helicopters available in Broome at all times.
-A crew change helicopter could be cancelled from current tasking and diverted to the spill location immediately if safe to do so, provided it was not required for higher priority safety/evacuation related tasks.
-The crew change helicopters have the INPEX oil spill observation aid available, ready for use during a spill event.
-Fixed wing aircraft on call-off contracts for rapid mobilisation are only available during the cyclone-season.
-During the dry-season, fixed wing aircraft are utilised by the tourism industry, and therefore these fixed wing aircraft service providers will not guarantee mobilisation within specified timeframes during the dry season, however, will provide services on a best-endeavours basis.
-The cost to maintain dedicated fixed wing aircraft at Broome, Truscott or Darwin would be approx. \$100,000 per month, per aircraft.
-The cost to maintain a single, or multiple dedicated fixed wing aircraft is not considered reasonable, as INPEX's current arrangements enable aerial surveillance of any permit/license area within 5 hours (daylight only).
-Trained Aerial Observers The accuracy of aerial surveillance data reported to the IMT via INPEX helicopters could be improved though the use of trained aerial observers.
-Their NPEX oil spill observation aid is considered a suitable substitute to formal training and is appropriate for use during the first 24-48 hours of the spill, when the spill is likely to be located in a small geographical area.
-The quality of information provided to the IMT by maintaining dedicated fixed-wing aerial surveillance aircraft or trained aerial observers on standby is not expected to be improved to a level that would result in substantial environmental benefits or increased situational awareness for the IMT, compared to the use of INPEX helicopters and crews during the initial days of a spill.
+Aircraft information provided to the IMT by maintaining dedicated fixed-wing aerial surveillance aircraft or trained aerial observers on stand-by is not expected to be improved to a level that would result in substantial environmental benefits or increased situational awareness for the IMT, compared to the use of Titleholder helicopters and crews during the initial days of a spill.
 Other techniques, such as OSTM will be implemented in parallel with aerial and/or initial/onsite vessel observations.
 This combination of data is considered sufficient to inform the IMTs situational awareness during the early stages of a spill response.
-The maximum field capability statement can be achieved within 72 hours, using the proposed arrangements.
-INPEX will maintain 4 crew- change helicopters on contract to support petroleum activities in the region.
-INPEX will ensure hard copies of the INPEX Oil Spill Observation Guide is available at the helicopter base in Broome.
-INPEX will maintain a framework agreement/call-off contract with a fixed-wing aircraft provider in the region.
-INPEX will maintain arrangements which provide access to AMOSC and OSRL trained aerial observer personnel.
-Aerial surveillance will be mobilised using the following capabilities, within the specified timeframes Tier 1; (During initial 24 hours - within 5 hours of INPEX IMT activation, crew-change helicopter mobilisation to commence surveillance activities at the spill location, with second pilots using the INPEX Oil Spill Observation Guide (daylight operations only)) Tier 2 (24 - 72 hours - 1 x fixed wing aircraft.
-Multiple overflights per day. second pilot/observer using the INPEX Oil Spill Observation Guide; or AMOSC Core-Group trained aerial observers from 48 hours onwards.)
-Tier 3 (48 hours onwards - AMOSC CG trained aerial observers available in Broome/Darwin) 3
+The maximum field capability statement can be achieved within change helicopters on contract to support petroleum activities in the region.
+Titleholder will maintain arrangements which provide access to AMOSC and OSRL trained aerial observer personnel.
+Aerial surveillance will be mobilised using the following capabilities, within the specified timeframes Tier 1; (During initial 24 hours - within 5 hours of IMT activation, crew-change helicopter mobilisation to commence surveillance activities at the spill location, with second pilots using the Oil Spill Observation Guide (daylight operations only)) Tier 2 (24 - 72 hours - 1 x fixed wing aircraft.
+Multiple overflights per day. second pilot/observer using the Oil Spill Observation Guide; or AMOSC Core-Group trained aerial observers from 48 hours onwards.)
+3